Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 As I said before, Summer is the best season for sightseeing, ticking off the best things to do in Romania and outdoor activities.

 Late June makes Romania a fruit and vegetable paradise as seasonal produce becomes widely available.
-Get ready for a cultural shock and incredible tastes on our unique farmers’ markets tours.
+Get ready for a cultural shock and incredible tastes on our unique farmers’ market tours.

-A quick visit to the Black Sea Coast is always a good idea in this period.
+A quick visit to the Black Sea Coast is always a good idea at this time of year.
 The peak season for holidays in seaside resorts is 15 July - 30 August when everything is booked waaay ahead.
-This is also a good time to visit the Danube Delta when nature is at its best.
+This is also a good time to visit the Danube Delta, when nature is at its best, or even to book a Danube cruise through Romania that will take you from the Danube Gorges all the way to the Danube Delta.

 I think Autumn is the best time to travel in Romania and explore the Carpathian Mountains